I AM A CLASS OF 2023

-ALL scholarship Information will be added here as it is received for the 2021-2022 school year.
+ALL scholarship Information will be added here as it is received for the 2023-2024 school year, usually this process does not start until December.
 Please understand that it is impossible to list everything.
 Scholarship information will be listed according to the scholarship's DUE DATE.
 Scholarships will be removed from this list after their due dates have passed.

 Scholarships will also be divided into two categories LOCAL and STATE/NATIONAL.
 STATE/NATIONAL scholarships are more competitive since there will be many more applicants.